MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/configure-update-settings-for-office-365-proplus.md

 The update settings in the configuration.xml file are applied to Microsoft 365 Apps when you use the Office Deployment Tool to deploy Microsoft 365 Apps.
 If you decide to change these settings, you must update your configuration.xml file, and then run the Office Deployment Tool again.

-## Use Group Policy to configure update settings for Office 365 ProPlus
+## Use Group Policy to configure update settings for Microsoft 365 Apps
 <a name="GP"> </a>

 If you have Windows Server and Active Directory Domain Services (AD DS) deployed in your organization, you can configure update settings for Microsoft 365 Apps by using Group Policy.
 To do this, download the most current [Administrative Template files (ADMX/ADML) for Office](https://www.microsoft.com/download/details.aspx?id=49030), which include the policy settings for Microsoft 365 Apps.